wdkkk/dilemma/README.md

 All user data is stored in local storage and not uploaded to servers.

-Technologies: Vite, React.js, TypeScript, Redux, react-router, StoryBook, React-Router
+Technologies: Vite, React.js, TypeScript, Redux, react-router, Storybook

 ![](https://i.imgur.com/QvxMsLT.png)